 5. Truth: Sitting on a gold mine

 Banks have historically been very conservative in hierarchy rules.
 That's understandable, because they are holding third-person money reserves.
 The problem is that some managers and executives pretend that the innovations and fast digitized financial world does not apply to them.
-Or, even better, they acknowledge the needed changes but try to make others and themselves believe that it's still possible to survive with the traditional mindset.
+Or, even better, they acknowledge the needed changes but try to make others and themselves believe that it's still possible to survive with the traditionally conservative mindset.
 The question is...for how long?

 This kind of culture value might be damaging for the people who have high potential.
 They have only two options: to become the same as others─robotic performers of their daily duties, no questions asked─or leave the organization.

 How can you change a mindset like this that is rooted deep in the bank’s structure?
 The answer is to disrupt the culture of the organization.
-To challenge all the possible status quos and search for better solutions.
+To challenge all the possible status quo and search for better solutions.
 It is incumbent upon us to find those employees we described, make them innovation ambassadors and put them in the place of those executive team members who blindly reject the need to change.

 6. Truth: Complexity overdose

-As one of the bank employees said: “When I was accepted for a position at a bank, my friends who had been in touch with the financial institutions warned me about the complexity of the back-office system I'd have to face.
+As one of the bank employees said: “When I was accepted for a position at a bank, my friends who had been in touch with the financial institutions warned me about the complexity of the back-office software I'd have to face.
 At that time I thought, it can't be so bad, the bank seems really modern.
 But, when I finally saw it with my own eyes, I was shocked.
 It looked like some computer programmes I had seen in my childhood, about 20 years ago.
 I wondered, is this a joke?”
 Turned out, it wasn't.